ansible/ansibullbot/ISSUE_HELP.md

 2. Add labels indicating the status of the pullrequest.

   * **needs_rebase** - Your pullrequest is out of sync with ansible/ansible's devel branch.
-Please review http://docs.ansible.com/ansible/dev_guide/developing_rebasing.html for further information.
+Please review the [rebase guide](http://docs.ansible.com/ansible/dev_guide/developing_rebasing.html) for further information.
   * **needs_revision** - Either your pullrequest fails continuous integration tests or a maintainer has requested a review/revision of the code.
 This label can be cleared by fixing any failed tests or by commenting "ready_for_review"
+  * **community_review** - The bot is waiting for 2+ people to use the shipit command on this PR.
+  * **contributor_review** - The bot is waiting for anyone on the Ansible organization to use the shipit command on this PR.
+  * **core_review** - The bot is waiting for anyone on the Ansible core-team to use the shipit command on this PR.
+  * **shipit** - The shipit count has hit the minimum threshold and the PR is ready for manual merge or automerge.

 Please prefix your pullrequest's title with **WIP** if you are not yet finished making changes.
 This will tell the bot to ignore the needs_rebase and shipit workflows until you remove it from the title.